Visual Impairment Service - Inclusion and Specialist Support Team

 Advice can be offered to both families and education settings.

 The service works with other professionals and services working with visually impaired children.
 We contribute to plans at important stages in a child’s education also referred to as transition.
-This includes providing advice on transition to further education.
+This includes providing advice on the transition to further education.

 What support can we offer for Children and Young People who have Multi-Sensory Impairment (MSI)/Deafblindness?